yxtay2324/selenium_bbot/README.md

 # selenium_bbot

+Selenium bbot is an automation script that uses the selenium library to help book badminton courts, by recognising javascript elements.

 **INSTALLATION GUIDE**
 1. Install and extract the python file selenium_bbot.
 Alternatively, clone this repository.
 2. In terminal window, navigate to the project folder and run the following command